Google Analytics vs Snowplow Analytics

 What to look for in an analytics tool

-Selecting a tool for product analytics is a crucial decision.
-You might ask what could possibly go wrong when choosing one, yet you can miss out on a lot.
-Therefore, be sure to go through this checklist before making a choice.
+Selecting a tool for your analytics is a crucial decision.
+Be sure to go through this checklist before making a choice.
 You're good to go if the tool provides these:

-• Ease of Use: Regardless of your chosen product, it must be simple to use.
-You shouldn’t spend your precious time on a complex web analytics tool that takes time and experience to get familiar with.
+Ease of Use: You shouldn’t spend your time on a complex web analytics tool that takes time and experience to get familiar with.

-• Accuracy: Getting an accurate picture of what’s happening on your website is important.
-Inaccurate data might lead to misjudged decisions that impact your business.
+Accuracy: Getting an accurate picture of what’s happening on your website is important.

-• Lightweight: Your website is your storefront on the internet.
-Providing the best possible experience to your visitors matters.
-Installing an analytics script has an impact on your page speed.
+Lightweight: Installing an analytics script has an impact on your page speed.
 Choose an analytics tool that doesn’t slow your website down.
-This not only affects your visitors’ experience.
-Google will notice this as well.

-• Pricing: Consider the tool's pricing and ensure it aligns with your budget.
-Take advantage of some companies' free trials or basic versions to ensure the product suits your needs before committing to a paying plan.
+Pricing: Consider the tool's pricing and ensure it aligns with your budget.

 Although this checklist can assist you in getting started, there may be other factors for your organization that you need to consider.